jess-bennett/recycling-hive/README.md

 ### :books: User Stories
 ---
 * :woman: **Site Owner**
-    * As a user I want a site that can be easily replicated for different Hives across the UK
+    * <strong>As a user</strong> I want a site that can be easily replicated for different Hives across the UK
-    * As a user I want minimal ongoing maintenance work - the majority should be undertaken by the Queen Bees (admin) of each Hive
+    * <strong>As a user</strong> I want minimal ongoing maintenance work - the majority should be undertaken by the Queen Bees (admin) of each Hive

 * :honeybee: **Queen Bee**
-    * As a user I want to be able to maintain the membership database, with full CRUD accessibility
+    * <strong>As a user</strong> I want to be able to maintain the membership database, with full CRUD accessibility
-    * As a user I want to be notified when one of my Worker Bees adds or updates a recycling locations
+    * <strong>As a user</strong> I want to be notified when one of my Worker Bees adds or updates a recycling locations
-    * As a user I want to have full CRUD accessibility over all recycling locations within my Hive
+    * <strong>As a user</strong> I want to have full CRUD accessibility over all recycling locations within my Hive

 * :honeybee: **Worker Bee**
-    * As a user I want to have full CRUD accessibility over the recycling locations that I add to the Hive
+    * <strong>As a user</strong> I want to have full CRUD accessibility over the recycling locations that I add to the Hive

 * :honeybee: **Busy Bee**
-    * As a user I want to be able to easily find what items I can recycle locally, and where
+    * <strong>As a user</strong> I want to be able to easily find what items I can recycle locally, and where
-    * As a user I want to be able to make suggestions about items that can be recycled nationally
+    * <strong>As a user</strong> I want to be able to make suggestions about items that can be recycled nationally

 ### :earth_africa: Scope Plane